jbossdemocentral/fuse-dv-shopping-integration-demo/README.md

 [*Back to running*](#running-the-demos)

-### Authenticate
+### Authenticate and Buy Products

-TODO - Note that this may no longer work since Google turned off OAUTH 1 support as of April 2015.
+The demo for this is not currently working as Google has deprecated OAUTH v1 so this component no longer functions.
+The team is working on resolving this issue and releasing a new version.

 [*Back to running*](#running-the-demos)

 ### Using Feedhenry to consume the API

 Feedhenry is a cloud based platform to create apps which can consume MW API's.
-We have created a demo app and it is hosted currently in cloud.
-One who has ssl access to the project can clone the demo.
-Please do view the document to see how we are consuming the API.
+There is a demo app and hosted currently in the cloud.
+Details on using this are documented in the whitepaper.
+If you have access to the cloud, you can clone the project as follows:

-Setting up Feedhenry Project-
+*Setting up Feedhenry Project*

-	Install nodejs and npm
+1. Install nodejs and npm
-	Install fhc command line tool using npm: npm install -g fh-fhc Set the target domain to the feedhenry cloud server - fhc target Login to the server - fhc login <username> <password>
+2. Install fhc command line tool using npm: npm install -g fh-fhc
+3. Set the target domain to the feedhenry cloud server - fhc target
+4. Login to the server - fhc login <username> <password>
-	Add the ssh key:fhc keys add <ssh_key>
+5. Add the ssh key:fhc keys add <ssh_key>
-	Clone the demo fuse project: fhc project clone pem6elr2gpzcnivweemw6glc //Project id of demo
+6. Clone the demo fuse project: fhc project clone pem6elr2gpzcnivweemw6glc //Project id of demo

 [*Back to running*](#running-the-demos)